+3A.
+Knowledge and understanding ning and teaching strategy/ assessment methods ning and teaching strategies and methods (referring to numbered ded Learning Outcomes): ures (A1-A5); octed reading (A1-A5); n nii de

 Learning Outcomes - LEVEL 4 3A.
-Knowledge and understanding Learning outcomes: Learning and teaching strategy/ assessment methods A1.
-Appreciate the commercial need for computing applications, their nature and evolution and identify a limited number of core development tools, languages and current techniques and technologies that support this.
-Learning and teaching strategies and methods (referring to numbered Intended Learning Outcomes): • lectures (A1-A5); • directed reading (A1-A5); • use of the VLE (A1 - A5);

-Learning Outcomes - LEVEL 4

-3A.
-Knowledge and understanding
+Knowledge e and understanding A2.

-A2.
 Explain a current set of techniques and tools for the specification of requirements, analysis, design, implementation and testing of software systems, thereby adopting a software engineering approach.

-Assessment strategies and methods (referring to numbered Intended Learning Outcomes):

-- A3.
-Demonstrate a good knowledge of the software development lifecycle, the role of project management and team-working in developing computing and information systems solutions to problems faced by organisations and individual users. - examinations (A1-A3);

-- A4.
-Appreciate the fundamental professional, ethical, social and legal issues involved in the development and operation of computing systems and the ethical implications of handling data and information. - coursework essays (A4-A5);
+Assessment strategies and methods (referring to numbered Intended Learning Outcomes): A3.
+Demonstrate a good knowledge of the software development lifecycle, the role of project management and team-working in developing computing and information systems solutions to problems faced by organisations and individual users.
+A4.
+Appreciate the fundamental professional, ethical, social and legal issues involved in the development and operation of computing systems and the ethical implications of handling data and information.
 A5.
 The strengths and weaknesses of selected statistical/data analytics software and selected programming languages and their use to extend capabilities for data analysis and visualisation.

 3B.
-Co gnitive skills Learning outcomes: Learning and teaching strategy/ assessment methods B1.
+Cognitive skills earning outcomes: Learning and teaching strategy/ assessment methods B1.
 Apply programming principles and constructs to implement solutions to small scale problems.
 Learning and teaching strategies and methods (referring to numbered Intended Learning Outcomes): B2.
-Analyse, design, build and test a software solution and identify security issues that affect the solutions. lectures (B1-B4);workshops (B1-B4); B3.
-Identify a problem and select and apply methods and tools for directed reading (B1-B4); use of the VLE (B1 - B4); B4.
+Analyse, design, build and test a software solution and identify security issues that affect the solutions. lectures (B1-B4); workshops (B1-B4); B3.
+Identify a problem and select and apply methods and tools for its solution drawing on industry practice. directed reading (B1-B4); use of the VLE (B1 - B4); B4.
 Identify, select, apply and evaluate advanced problem-solving and modelling skills appropriate to developing technology solutions for business.
 Assessment strategies and methods (referring to numbered Intended Learning Outcomes): • examination (B5); B5.
 Analyse, categorise and interpret data and information statistical models. coursework design and implementation (B1-B3); coursework report/essay (B4-B5);

-earning outcomes: Learning and teaching strategy/ assessment methods C1.
+3C.
+Practical and professional skills Learning outcomes: Learning and teaching strategy/ assessment methods C1.
 Apply sound programming principles to the construction and maintenance of software using appropriate programming paradigms and languages.
 Learning and teaching strategies and methods (referring to numbered Intended Learning Outcomes): C2.
-Employ analytical techniques and design tools in the development of software artefacts. workshops (C1-C4);group exercise (C1-C5); C3.
+Employ analytical techniques and design tools in the development of software artefacts. workshops (C1-C4); group exercise (C1-C5); C3.
 Present, evaluates, and interprets qualitative and quantitative data, to develop lines of argument and make sound judgments in accordance with basic theories and concepts of data analytics.
-Assessment strategies and methods (referring to numbered Intended Learning Outcomes): • coursework design and implementation (C1-C3); • coursework report/essay(C4); C4.
-Apply a range of software tools to design, develop and test security solutions to protect access to information and data. • coursework report/essay(C4),
+C4.
+Apply a range of software tools to design, develop and test security solutions to protect access to information and data.
+Assessment strategies and methods (referring to numbered Intended Learning Outcomes): • coursework design and implementation (C1-C3); • coursework report/essay(C4);